lewisdean731/yunglenin_meshlabelsexample_mod_1/README.md

 transf = {0.065, 0, 0, 0, 0, 0.065, 0, 0, 0, 0, 0.065, 0, 9.86, 0.47, 1.94, 1, }
 ```

-Create the meshlabel set, providing the colour, number and transf
+Create the meshlabel set, providing the colour, number and transf. `BLACK` or `WHITE` are the only colours currently supported.

 ```lua
 meshlabel = yl_meshlabelutil.createMeshlabel("BLACK", number, transf)